tableau/server-client-python/docs/api-ref.md

 Name | Description
 :--- | :---
 `ask_data_enablement` | Determines if a data source allows use of Ask Data.
 The value can be `TSC.DatasourceItem.AskDataEnablement.Enabled`, `TSC.DatasourceItem.AskDataEnablement.Disabled`, or `TSC.DatasourceItem.AskDataEnablement.SiteDefault`.
-If no setting is specifed, it will default to SiteDefault.
+If no setting is specified, it will default to SiteDefault.
 See [REST API Publish Datasource](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_datasources.htm#publish_data_source) for more information about ask_data_enablement.
 `connections` |  The list of data connections (`ConnectionItem`) for the specified data source.
 You must first call the `populate_connections` method to access this data.
 See the [ConnectionItem class](#connectionitem-class).
 `content_url` |  The name of the data source as it would appear in a URL.
 `created_at` |  The date and time when the data source was created.